Canagliflozin and metformin

 Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

 What other drugs will affect canagliflozin and metformin?

 Tell your doctor about all your other medicines, especially:

 insulin or other oral diabetes medications;

 This list is not complete.
-Other drugs may interact with canagliflozin and metformin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect canagliflozin and metformin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about canagliflozin/metformin

 - 2 Reviews